danielstaleiny/dynamic-static-web-generator/README.md

 Think about the auth, and how it changes the content depending on user authenticated.

 *reverse cache is when changes happen and then the static site is rebuild based on new updated data. caching in the static generated pages.

+how to notify worker to regenerate static files, and which one.

+either configure server to notify worker. like queue. or make a cronjob to retrieve the newest stuff every *time period*

+compare object hash, like a snapshot and decide what to re-generate.